 • regional issues in stone conservation

-The course will be conducted through pre-course reading, classroom lectures and discussions, group work, participant presentations, laboratory research, fieldwork exercises, and site visits.
-Throughout the course, an emphasis will be placed on applied methodologies and practical applications through problem based learning.
-Participants will be given ample opportunities to test and apply the theories and lessons taught in the readings and in the classroom to actual conservation scenarios.
-For an overview of the course content, see the SC13 course curriculum (PDF, 12pp., 179KB).
-Modifications to the content and sequence for SC15 should be anticipated.
+The course was conducted through pre-course reading, classroom lectures and discussions, group work, participant presentations, laboratory research, fieldwork exercises, and site visits.
+Throughout the course, an emphasis was placed on applied methodologies and practical applications through problem based learning.
+Participants were given ample opportunities to test and apply the theories and lessons taught in the readings and in the classroom to actual conservation scenarios.
+For an overview of the course content, see the SC13 course curriculum (PDF, 12pp., 179KB) and the stone course teaching and learning materials.

-The instructors will be an international group of recognized heritage conservation professionals who will represent a diverse array of perspectives, based on their specialized expertise.
+The instructors were an international group of recognized heritage conservation professionals who represented a diverse array of perspectives, based on their specialized expertise.

 GCI Team Members